Andrew Lansley defends looped hospital bedside message

 He said he had not appeared on the screens, although it is believed that a successor of his - Andy Burnham - did appear on the screens until Labour lost power at the 2010 election.

 Patients in 50,000 hospital beds across England see Mr Lansley - although his face is not shown to those in accident and emergency or intense care wards.

 It appears as part of a looped video repeated every three to five minutes as part of a bedside entertainment system of TV channels, the internet and films.

-Patients pay between £2.50 for a couple of hours to £5 per day for the services - but Mr Lansley's message is free."No complaints"
+Patients pay between £2.50 for a couple of hours to £5 per day for the services - but Mr Lansley's message is free.

 Mr Lansley told BBC Radio 4's Today programme it was useful as he wanted people to realise "we want them to have as comfortable and as high quality a stay as possible", to thank staff and give feedback.

 "They only have to see me once," he said.